This article was last updated on Jan. 7, 2023.

 Portugal has a great reputation of having friendly locals, an easy-going lifestyle, and ease of opening bank accounts.
 Against that, driving is supposed to be dangerous and Portuguese is a more difficult language to learn for many expats compared to Spanish and French, but that will depend on your native language.

 Also in the EU, but certainly not a traditional retirement destination, Bulgaria is an up-and-coming retirement destination.
-With houses from $55,000, cheap costs and an ever increasing expat community, Bulgaria’s expat community is likely to continue to grow.
-Similar to Cambodia within Europe, in some ways.
+With houses from $55,000, cheap costs and an ever-increasing expat community, Bulgaria’s expat community is likely to continue to grow.
+It’similar to Cambodia within Europe, in some ways.

 One of the advantages of Bulgaria is it is in the EU, so expats from other EU countries don’t require visas.
 Non-EU citizens who are retired in their home country can apply for a Bulgarian Pensioner ID visa and temporary residence permit.
 Documents submitted to the embassy will include: